FAMILY OWNED INSURANCE AGENCY

 Operating regulated dispensaries, processors, and nurseries for cannabis presents a special set of challenges, risks, and liabilities.
 Our clients need to be conscious of a range of potential risks from theft, and employee dishonesty to equipment and building damages.
 Ensuring our clients have the appropriate insurance policy will safeguard them from these threats and unfortunate consequences.

 We will help manage the unique risks associated with operating regulated dispensaries and nurseries.
 The coverage also helps manage risks for building owners and leased facilities.
 Since we personally understand the industry/business inside and out, we can provide service and knowledge greater than others.

-Crop insurance protects a cultivator’s crop throughout the growing cycle, insuring against indoor and outdoor hazards such as fire, soot, water and temperatures.
-However, coverage does not extend to crop failure due to mold, rot, disease or fertilization issues, which are normally not covered on any property or crop policies, even in traditional agricultural.
+Crop insurance protects a cultivator’s crop throughout the growing cycle, insuring against indoor and outdoor hazards such as fire, soot, water, and temperatures.
+However, coverage does not extend to crop failure due to mold, rot, disease, or fertilization issues, which are normally not covered on any property or crop policies, even in traditional agriculture.

 A business auto policy covers the business from an auto accident where there is bodily injury or property damage to a third party and the business is at fault.
 The coverage extends to hired and non-owned coverage, which covers the business if employees drive their personal vehicle for business use or if the company subcontracts delivery drivers.

 Builders risk insurance covers losses to buildings and equipment during construction.
 Policies cover loss of materials and buildings during the construction of an indoor grow or greenhouse, as well as property in transit or property at an unspecified location.
 Permanent and temporary works are considered covered property under a builder’s risk policy, and covered causes of loss include fire, lightning, vandalism, sprinkler leakage, sinkhole collapse, and volcanic eruption.

 2604 W Kenosha St. STE 201 Broken Arrow, Oklahoma 74012